 Best Quote: Actually.
 All the lines are pretty gay.

-All three are these movies are great gay, um I mean “bromantic” cuddle on the couch with a couple of brewskis and a joint horror movies for gay boys and straight dudes alike or together.
+All three are these films are great gay, um I mean “bromantic” movies to cuddle on the couch with a couple of brewskis.
+(We’ll leave A Nightmare on Elm Street 2: Freddy’d Revenge for another gay.)